hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/intro.md

 ![Kubernetes](/javajon/courses/kubernetes-extensibility/kubectl-plugin-dev/assets/kubernetes.png "Kubernetes")

 This scenario takes you through the introductory steps for developing a kubectl plugin.
 You will create a plugin that will interact with a Kubernetes cluster.
-While the plugin is it's written in Go the steps will gently guide you, even if you are a bit new at writing code in GoLang.
+While the plugin is it's written in Go the steps will gently guide you, even if you are a bit new at writing code in Golang.

 In this scenario you will learn how to: